covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 ``"model"``
 ^^^^^^^^^^^

-A function that takes states, params and date as arguments and returns a Series that has the same index as states.
+A function that takes states and params as arguments and returns a Series that has the same index as states.
 The values of the Series are the numbers of contacts for each person.
 An example is:

 .. code-block:: python

+    from sid import get_date

-    def meet_two_people(states, params, date):
+    def meet_two_people(states, params):
+        # date = get_date(states)  # Get date from states for conditional contacts.

         return pd.Series(index=states.index, data=2)

-The function can depend on the date in order to implement policies.
 The returned values can be floating point numbers.
 In that case they will be automatically rounded to integers in a way that preserves the total number of contacts.

 For recurrent contact models the matching is fully assortative and exhaustive, i.e. each individual meets all others who have the exact same value in all ``assort_by``